 Letting your property to people with pets can dramatically increase its demand and reduce void periods.

-Belvoir Enfield are proud new members of the Lets with Pets Scheme run by the charity Dogs Trust, a scheme supported by the National Approved Letting Scheme.
+Belvoir Enfield are proud new members of the Lets with Pets Scheme run by the charity Dogs Trust, a scheme supported by the Safeagent Scheme.

 Instinctively, most Landlords would prefer not to rent their property to tenants with pets.
 Almost immediately concerns are raised around issues such as the noise of a barking dog, furniture being scratched by sharp claws on a cat and the occasional ‘accident’ ruining carpets.
 This can make it very difficult for pet owners to find a suitable home.